+Avoid using high temperatures and avoid using the dryer to dry your judo gi.
 You should be washing your judogi after every class.
-Of course, this is assuming that you would like to make some friends at your judo school.
-It is considered bad etiquette to come to class with a dirty judogi or with bad hygiene in general.
+It is considered bad etiquette to come to class with a dirty judogi.

 #1 Turn Your Jodogi Inside Out

 The first thing you are going to want to do is to turn your judogi inside out.
 You will want to do this for both the jacket and the pants.
 This is true for washing any kind of gi.
-In fact, you would wash a BJJ gi the same way you would wash a judogi.
+You would wash a BJJ gi the same way you would wash a judo gi.

-The reason you want to do this is that it helps prevent damage on the outside of your judogi.
+The reason you want to do this is that it helps prevent damage on the outside of your gi.
 This will help you keep the outside including any patches from wearing faster than it needs to.
-Make sure not to wash a white judogi with colored clothing.
+Make sure not to wash a white judo gi with colored clothing.

 #2 Use High-Quality Laundry Detergent